 Volunteering with us is easy, fun and flexible, how much time you give is completely up to you.
-Whether you help out every Week, once a fortnight, month or term or just at special events or camps, there is bound to be a role you can play, and no matter how you get involved they will be learning and support.
+Whether you help out every Week, once a fortnight, month or term or just at special events or nights away, there is bound to be a role you can play, and no matter how you get involved they will be learning and support.

 If I show an interest will I be chucked in the deep end?

 No!
 You'll be working with an established team of friendly volunteers and there will be loads of support.

 I See you have enough help?

 We never refuse any offers of help.
 (Please do Speak to the relevant Section Leader(s))